Updated on 3/24/2022

 Can I bring my boyfriend to therapy?

 Yes!
-Any couple, regardless of their relationship status, can attend counseling.
+Any couple, regardless of their relationship status, can attend counseling and get medical advice.
 You can choose to go to counseling for any issue that you feel like you and your partner can’t solve — or could be helped with a trained, objective, unbiased perspective.
 Couples therapy is beneficial for any kind of relationship, including: straight or gay relationships, interracial relationships, young teen or college relationships, relationships with a large age gap, relationships that are at any stage, including dating, engaged, or married

 Can couples counseling really work?